xx0x/aether-l052/README.md

 # Æther L052

-A development board based on STM32L052K8U3 chip, optimized for low power applications.
-Form factor based on (and compatible with) Adafruit Feather series.
+A development board using the STM32L052K8U3, optimized for low-power use.
+Its form factor matches the Adafruit Feather series.

 <a href="./photos/aether-l052-set.jpg"><img src="./photos/aether-l052-set.jpg" alt="Aether L052" width="500"></a>